Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 #5 Church of the Assumption

-Designated a World Heritage Church, the Church of the Assumption dates to 1860 and is one of the oldest Catholic churches in Malaysia.
+MAP.
+Designated a World Heritage Place of Worship, the Church of the Assumption dates to 1860 and is one of the oldest Catholic churches in Malaysia.

 #6 Cheong Fatt Tze Blue Mansion

-The 50-foot wall mural of a trishaw pedaler was painted by Ernest Zacharevic in 2012 and is one of his largest murals in the city.
+The 50-foot wall mural of a trishaw peddler was painted by Ernest Zacharevic in 2012 and is one of his largest pieces in the city.

 #8 Thean Hou Temple

+MAP.
 Renovated in 1995, the Thean Hou Temple features intricate stone carvings that depict Chinese stories and Hainanese culture.
-Although the temple is a Penang, Malaysia tourist spot, it is also a place of worship.

-Also known as the Little Girl in Blue, the Kung Fu Girl mural was painted by Ernest Zacharevic and incorporates the building’s windows into the work of art.
-For many visitors, this artwork is a George Town sightseeing must-see.
+MAP.
+Also known as the Little Girl in Blue, this mural by Zacharevic incorporates the building’s windows into the work of art.

 #10 The Indian Boatman Mural

-Painted by Russian artist Julia Volchkova, the Indian Boatman mural is located on Stewart Lane, which is also called Boat Alley – a lane that once housed the Hainanese Mariners building.
+MAP.
+Painted by Russian artist Julia Volchkova, the Indian Boatman mural is located on Stewart Lane, which is also called Boat Alley.
+That’s because the street once housed the Hainanese Mariners building.

 #11 Goddess of Mercy Temple

-Built in 1728, the Goddess of Mercy Temple is the oldest Taoist temple in the city.
-The temple is a Penang must-visit; both tourists and devotees visit with offerings and to light joss sticks.
+MAP.
+Built in 1728, the Goddess of Mercy is the oldest Taoist temple in the city.
+It is a Penang must-see; both tourists and devotees gather with offerings and to light joss sticks.

 #12 Pinang Peranakan Mansion